 Lower support is the recent congestion in the low 23.00 area it neared in early April yet has not neared on the current selloff.
-There is also the overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.65 area this week (also right around weekly MA-13.)
+There is also the overrun weekly Oscillator resistance (MA-41 plus 2.30) that is up into the 22.75 area into next week (with weekly MA-13 pushing above 23.00.)

 Of note, the USD/MXN strength since early March has also been significantly above previous prominent weekly Oscillator resistance that should have kicked in around 21.60 in early March.
 The churn into that 25.00 DOWN CPR and other swings into that area have set a fresh extended weekly Oscillator threshold at weekly MA-41 plus 5.00-5.30.
+That will be into the 25.45-25.75 area next week (i.e. right into the recent new all-time trading high.)